-I didn’t review any of the 2009 Specials which marked David Tennant’s final appearances in the role, and Russell T. Davies’ final contributions as showrunner, as I’d been asked instead to write a huge overview of the whole of RTD’s tenure; you can now find that in Well At Least It’s Free, available in paperback here or from the Kindle Store here.
-Amy’s Choice was another episode that I specifically asked to be allocated, and you’ll find out exactly why in the review; sometimes, an episode just sounds too far up your street to miss out on.
+I didn’t review any of the 2009 Doctor Who Specials which marked David Tennant’s final appearances in the role, and Russell T. Davies’ final contributions as showrunner, as I’d been asked instead to write a huge overview of the whole of Davies’s tenure; you can now find that overambitious epic in Well At Least It’s Free, available in paperback here or from the Kindle Store here.
+Amy’s Choice was another episode that I specifically asked to be allocated to review, and you’ll find out exactly why below; sometimes, an episode just sounds too far up your street to miss out on.
 Although this is definitely one of the best reviews that I did, it was also the cause of some discord when it saw publication.
-Cutting a long story short, due to crossed wires on all sides, a designer was allowed to edit it themselves for print to fit in an admittedly incredibly good header, opting to omit material from the opening paragraphs that they considered losable; this might sound like a flouncy artistic strop but I wasn’t consulted and several points raised and gags made later in the review ended up making no sense and making me look like I was spouting florid gibberish for no good reason.
+Cutting a long story short, due to crossed wires on all sides, a designer was allowed to edit it themselves for print to fit in an admittedly incredibly good header, opting to omit material from the opening paragraphs that they considered losable; this might sound like a flouncy artistic strop but I wasn’t consulted and several points raised and gags made later in the review ended up making no sense and making me look like I was spouting florid gibberish for no discernible reason.
 You can write your own punchline there.
 As a result I publically distanced myself from the review, albeit in the usual comic terms and making myself the subject of the joke; while the editor saw the funny side, I’m not sure if the designer did and I really ought to take this opportunity to apologise for maybe being a bit too blunt in public.
 Again, it probably wouldn’t have played out quite that way in the pre-social media days but at least that was a lesson I learned early on and in relatively reasonable circumstances.